ReuelReuben/vsdSRAM/Readme.md

 # Future Works

-- Porting the above designs to OpenRam Compiler and Compiling the SRAM.
+- Implementing the above designs in OpenRam Compiler and Compiling the SRAM.
 - Porting all the designs to sky130 technology node.